flivni/advent-of-code-2023/day11/README.md

 These row/col vectors indicate the cumulative number expansions traveling top to bottom and left to right.
 So, a column vector might look like this:
 [0, 0, 1, 1, 1, 2, 2] which represents that when you are at column 6 or 7, the universe
 has expanded in two places to the left.
-If the universe is very sparce, most columns will indicate expansion, so you will see long runs of numbers like:
+If the universe is sparse, most columns will indicate expansion, so you will see long runs of numbers like:
 [1, 2, 3, 4, 5, 6, ... , 100, 100, 101, 102, ...]
 Here every column has undergone expansion except for column 101 which contains at least one galaxy.

-This vector can be compressed such that use a sparse array and only store the columns that *don't* expand, and we will have runs of increasing numbers between.
+This vector can be compressed such that use a sparse array and only store the columns that **don't** expand, and we will have runs of increasing numbers between.